andyswings/EstiSketch/README.md

 - **Customizable Settings:**
   A dedicated settings dialog lets you adjust many parameters, including default wall dimensions, snapping thresholds, grid spacing, zoom level, and more.
 Changes are applied immediately to the drawing area.
 - **Toolbar and File Operations:**
-  The toolbar provides access to key functions like Save, Open, and Export as PDF.
-(These operations currently trigger placeholder actions and will be enhanced in future releases.)
+  The toolbar provides access to key functions like Save, Open, and Export as well as drawing tools.

+- **Properties Dock:**
+  The properties dock is intended to allow tweaking of any selected items in the drawing canvas

 ## Planned Features

-- **Additional Drawing Tools:**
-  Tools for drawing rooms, adding doors and windows, dimension lines, and text annotations are planned.
 - **Materials Management & Cost Estimation:**
   Future updates will include comprehensive tools for managing materials, estimating quantities, and calculating detailed cost estimates.
 - **Advanced Editing:**